codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

 toc: true
 ---

-Easily Connect Codefresh to your Git provider using the OAuth2.
+Easily Connect Codefresh to your Git provider using OAuth2.
 Codefresh integrates with Git to sync repositories to your clusters, implementing Git-based operations when creating resources such as Delivery Pipelines, and to enrich Images with valuable information.